mpanunto/PanunTools/README.md

 To use this toolbox:
 1. [Download the repository](https://github.com/mpanunto/PanunTools/archive/refs/heads/main.zip)
 2. Extract PanunTools.tbx, and all accompanying files to the incident's tools directory
-3. Keep Python scripts in the same directory as the extracted toolbox
+3. Keep extracted Python scripts in the same directory as the PanunTools toolbox
 4. Run tools using ArcGIS Pro

 Where possible, I would recommend setting your incident's default input values in the script tool parameters.
 Doing so will speed up the process of running these tools throughout the duration of the incident.